sparq-ai/search-client-js/README.md

 ##### Numeric Facets

-`numericFacets(...)` `[String, array of object]` `[optional]`: Numeric facets as the name suggests, are facets with numeric values (eg. price, age). `numericFacets` let's you define the ranges you want to show to the end user along with count of records in that range.
+`.numericFacets(...)` `[optional]`: Numeric facets as the name suggests, are facets with numeric values (eg. price, age). `.numericFacets` let's you define the ranges you want to show to the end user along with count of records in that range.
 You can use the same to create a histogram slider for your front-end UI.

 See following example to understand how to define facet object,